theOGognf/finagg/docs/conventions.rst

   their own SQL table definitions.
 This is convenient for querying API data offline and for customizing features without having to repeatedly get data from APIs.
-* Feature SQL tables are typically "melted" and do not have a SQL table column per feature dataframe column.
-This makes it so features can be changed without breaking the SQL table schemas.
 * Classes within ``feat`` submodules and SQL tables within ``sql`` submodules are named similarly to indicate their relationship.
 * Unaltered data from APIs are typically referred to as "raw" data while